mposada97/PersonalPerformancePipelines/README.md

 - Job Submission: AWS Glue
 - API Consumption and Data Ingestion: Apache Spark (used for consuming APIs and ingesting data into S3)

-This readme will be divided in two parts, chess and health (oura).
+The rest of this readme will be divided in two sections, chess and health (oura).

 # Chess
 ## Data Modeling / Data Dictionary